shubhampateliitm/elevator-low-level-design/README.md

 *   **Mocking:** Replacing parts of the system under test with mock objects that simulate the behavior of real objects.
 This is crucial for isolating the unit being tested from its dependencies.
     *   **Application in Code:** The `tests/` directory contains unit tests for various components. `unittest.mock.Mock` is extensively used to create mock objects (e.g., for `Door`, `ElevatorPanel`, `Display`, `TimeProvider`) to ensure that tests focus only on the logic of the component being tested, without relying on the full functionality of its dependencies.

+### 7. Persistence (SQLite)

+Persistence refers to the ability of data to outlive the process that created it.
+In this system, the state of the elevator cars and system-wide requests are stored in an SQLite database.

+*   **Application in Code:** The `database_manager.py` module handles all interactions with the `elevator_state.db` SQLite database.
+This allows the system to resume from its last known state even if the application is restarted.

 ## For Junior Software Engineers (0 to 100 Guide)

 Welcome to the Elevator System project!
 This guide will help you understand the codebase from the ground up.